tesshuflower/volsync-addon-controller/README.md

 Replace `MANAGED_CLUSTER_NAMESPACE` with the namespace of your managed cluster (this is the same as the managed cluster name)

+## Customizing VolSync operator installs on managed clusters

+When the VolSync operator is installed on a managed cluster via a ManagedClusterAddOn, it can be further customized via an AddOnDeploymentConfig and VolSyncAddOnConfig.

+- The `AddOnDeploymentConfig` is a resource that can be used for many addons and can be used to specify node selectors and tolerations.
+It can be set on the ManagedClusterAddOn resource itself, or a default can be used so that all VolSync operator installs done by the volsync-addon-controller inherit the same settings.

+- A `VolSyncAddOnConfig` can be used to customize the VolSync operator install on a managed cluster.
+It can be set on the ManagedClusterAddOn resource itself, or a default ca be used so that all VolSync operator installs done by the volsync-addon-controller inherit the same settings.

-## Setting nodeSelectors or tolerations in the volsync deploys on managed clusters
+### AddOnDeloymentConfig: Setting nodeSelectors or tolerations in the volsync deploys on managed clusters

 This is part of [story](https://github.com/stolostron/backlog/issues/26712).
 Also see the dev guide [here](https://docs.google.com/document/d/1MkYz3RKjU67vn5qXCDCQ5i3eAxdLUbaTq1mCw3ObV3I/edit#)